MalmoUniversity-DA366A/calvin-arduino/documents/Setting up GoogleTest.md

 Download the latest relase of GoogleTest from [here](https://code.google.com/p/googletest/downloads/list) extract the files into C:\Development
-(if u choose a diffrent directory don't forget to change the compiler include path in Eclipse ) Open the Cygwin terminal, cd to GoogleTest make directory on your drive (c:/<<yourpath>>/gtest-1.7.0/make/) Type make to build the project.
-Then create an archived library out of the gtest-all.o file:ar -rv libgtest.a gtest-all.o
+(if u choose a diffrent directory don't forget to change the compiler include path in Eclipse ) Open the Cygwin terminal, cd to GoogleTest make directory on your drive (c:/<<yourpath>>/gtest-1.7.0/make/) Type "make" to build the project.
+Then create an archived library out of the gtest-all.o file.
+Type the following in the terminal: ar -rv libgtest.a gtest-all.o

 ###Step 4 Add the Cygwin bin directory to the computers PATH